BilalAhmed-358/LinkedIn-Job-Scrapper/README.md

    ![email and password](Screenshots/email%20password.png)

-6. Set up a virtual environment by running the following commands:
+6. Set up a virtual environment on windows by running the following commands:

    `python -m venv env`

    Here `env` is the name of our virtual environment

+7. Now lets activate our virtual environment

+   `.\env\Scripts\Activate`

+8. Install all the dependencies required for the project

+   `pip install -r .\requirements.txt`